 - 35% order two more times

-- What’s more, your eco-friendly packaging has inspired three of these customers to post on social media, which generates five new referred customers.
+- Moreover, your eco-friendly packaging has inspired three of these customers to post on social media, generating five new referred customers.

 In this scenario, you just acquired $11,288 this week!

 That represents a 13% increase in sales due to eco-friendly packaging.
-And that 13% improvement happens every single week – just by continuing with the eco-friendly packaging!
+And that 13% improvement happens every week – just by continuing with the eco-friendly packaging.

-Is that what will happen for your company?
-Let’s find out.
-It might be higher, it might be lower.
-It depends on countless factors of course.
-But the point is that the decision to explore eco-friendly packaging is, in large part, a branding and marketing decision.
-Moving to more thoughtful packaging, especially if your company is already rooted in ethics and sustainability, can strengthen your reputation and your brand.
-This drives more sales and real long term value.
+Is that what will happen to your company?
+It might be higher; it might be lower.
+It depends on countless factors, of course.
+But the point is that exploring eco-friendly packaging is largely a branding and marketing decision.
+Moving to more thoughtful packaging, primarily if your company is already rooted in ethics and sustainability, can strengthen your reputation and brand.
+This drives more sales and genuine long-term value.

 Showcasing your Eco-Friendly Packaging Commitment

-Once you’ve made the commitment to eco-friendly packaging, don’t forget to showcase it to your community!
+Once you’ve committed to eco-friendly packaging, don’t forget to showcase it to your community!